 Structured around a keen interest in method acting and the performer’s capacity to ‘disappear’ in a role.
-With objects and materials found at the exhibition site, including clay, cables, bottles and glass, the pair embarked upon a series of exploratory and improvisational practice sessions in the exhibition space.
-A glimpse of these occasions is visible in the photographic works – Badenhorst with empty bottles taped to his feet or with his head sticking out a hole in the floor, while Van den Berghe directs his attention to a nearby laptop screen – yet they also indicate a process of deliberate staging, of direction and simulation.
+With objects and materials found at the exhibition site - including clay, cables, bottles and glass - the pair embarked upon a series of exploratory and improvisational practice sessions in the exhibition space.
+A glimpse of these occasions is visible in the photographic works: the performer with empty bottles taped to his feet or with his head sticking out of a hole in the floor, while Van den Berghe directs his attention to a nearby laptop screen.
+In spite of the improvisational character of the sessions, the photos also indicate a process of deliberate staging.

-The installation, with its scattered miscellaneous objects and areas of prior activity demarcated in masking tape, became the site for a performance session during the opening of the show, with Badenhorst dancing to music on headphones continuously for two hours, pushed to exhaustion by the unheard directives of the soundtrack.
+The installation, with its scattered miscellaneous objects and areas of prior activity demarcated in masking tape, became the site for a performance during the opening of the show.
+The performer was relentlessly dancing to loud music on his headphones within an entirely silent space, pushed to exhaustion by the unheard directives of the soundtrack.